Creativity and The Bullies In Our Minds

 At three years old, I stood on a chair in a bustling local restaurant and belted out "Memories" from Cats.
 I was unashamed, joyful, and utterly free.
 It was a moment of pure, uninhibited expression—a toddler's version of a standing ovation from life itself.

-Fast forward five years in Stowe, Vermont.
-I was eight, seated in my third-grade classroom when I felt a sharp sting on my chair—a tack placed by snickering boys.
-That year marked the beginning of overt bullying that would shape much of my school life.
-A boy named Phillip ridiculed another classmate for his weight, dubbing him "Pork Chop,” and demanding others call him that too.
-By age 11, my distinct Eastern European-Armenian heritage contrasted sharply with my mostly tall, blond, Finnish-descended classmates.
-Jack, a boy I considered somewhat of a friend, branded me "beaver hair," likening my frizzy curls to pubic hair.
+Fast forward five years later in Stowe, Vermont, I was sitting in my third-grade classroom when I felt a sharp sting.
+Some boys had put a tack on my chair.
+That moment marked the beginning of a long stretch of bullying.
+Phillip, one of the boys, would make fun of another classmate, calling him "Pork Chop" because of his weight.
+He pressured others to join in.
+By age 11, my Eastern European-Armenian features stood out sharply against the mostly tall, blond classmates around me.
+Jack, someone I thought was a friend, began calling me "beaver hair," a cruel jab at my frizzy curls.
 The name spread rapidly, embedding a sense of shame and exclusion.

-I do still feel like they would mock me if they read this.
+I still feel like they would mock me if they read this.
 But that’s OK.

 To those who've struggled similarly, know this: your uniqueness is your power.
 I’ve seen that over and over again.
 Let's pledge to create a community that uplifts and validates, not one that tears down.
 And when we face judgment, as we inevitably will, let's channel our inner Juli’s—fierce, uncompromising, supportive.